defurn/todo-angular/project-readme.md

 ## Front End from AngularJS Demo on [ToDoMVC.com](https://todomvc.com/examples/angularjs/#/) ([source repo](https://github.com/tastejs/todomvc/tree/gh-pages/examples/angularjs))

 ### Added Feature: Tagging
-#### added tagging feature:
+#### feature:
-* in-line hashtags can be added on item creation
+* in-line hashtags can be added on todo-list item creation
 * item can be modified with more hashtags
-* click tag to filter the view for matching tags
+* tag can be cliscked to filter the view for items with matching tags
-* works with multiple tags
+* can filter by multiple tags
 #### limitations:
 * no backend implemented or integrated
 * no tests written for new feature
 #### areas for improvement:
-* design should be more immediately intuitive
+* design function should be more immediately intuitive
 * tags should have auto-completion if already extant

 ## Running the app